 Electrical Engineering: No preference on brand or operating system.

 Mechanical Engineering: The best advice is to go with Solidworks's system (link is external) requirements, as it is the most resource intensive program used by students.
 We suggest a minimum of 8GB+ of memory and 256GB+ hard drive.
 We recommend the new i-series processors from Intel, i5 and i7.
 Most students do not run much engineering software on their laptops.
 Full versions of all the engineering software you need are available on the computers in the ECI labs.
-A faster hard drive, more ram than the minimum, and a dedicated Nvidia (or AMD) card can help your computer run more smoothly.
-You can get access to Microsoft 64 bit Windows 7 through your engineering account as a student.
+A solid state drive (SSD), more ram than minimum, and a dedicated Nvidia (or AMD) card can help your computer run more smoothly.